ant981228/fast-debate-paste/README.md

 For support, please contact the program developer or refer to any provided support channels.

 Remember to always back up your work and use this utility responsibly.

----

-# Changelog

-## v1.3
-- **Added Zotero Integration**: Supports automatic copying of items in Zotero using the Zutilo extension.
-Users must configure Zutilo to use `Ctrl + 0` for QuickCopy.
-- **Target Window Switching for Zotero**: The program now recognizes when Zotero is the active window and will not return to Zotero after pasting the processed text.
-- **Documentation Update**: Added instructions for Zotero and Zutilo setup.

-## v1.2

-#### New Features and Improvements

-1. **Enhanced Regex Processing**: Implemented a more robust regex matching system to handle a wider range of text patterns, including abbreviated words (e.g., "Fig." for "Figure").

-2. **Retry Mechanism**: Added a retry mechanism for text processing.
-The program now attempts to process the text multiple times if the initial attempt fails, improving the consistency of regex matching.

-3. **Improved Clipboard Handling**: Enhanced the clipboard operations with better timing and error checking to ensure more reliable text copying and pasting.

-4. **Separated Text Processing Logic**: Moved text processing into separate functions (`ProcessText` and `ProcessTextWithRetry`) for better code organization and easier maintenance.

-5. **Increased Wait Times**: Added and adjusted wait times at crucial points in the script to allow for more reliable window switching and text pasting.

-6. **Improved Error Handling**: Enhanced error messages and handling for scenarios such as failed clipboard operations or unavailable target windows.

-7. **Case-Insensitive Matching**: The regex pattern is now case-insensitive, allowing it to match text regardless of capitalization.

-#### Bug Fixes

-1. Fixed potential issues with window activation by implementing a more robust window switching mechanism.

-2. Addressed inconsistencies in text processing that could occur due to timing issues.

-#### Other Changes

-1. Updated the documentation to reflect all new features and changes.

-2. Improved code comments for better readability and maintainability.

-3. Optimized the overall script structure for better performance and reliability.